What is an FHA Loan? Requirements, How It Works and How to Get One

 How the FHA amendatory clause works

-The FHA amendatory clause is a legal document that must be signed when you’re making an offer to buy a home with an FHA loan.
-It’s your “get out of your purchase contract free” card if the appraised value doesn’t match the purchase price.
-That means the seller must return any upfront earnest money you paid when you offered to buy the home.
+The FHA amendatory clause is a legal document that must be signed when you make an offer to buy a home with an FHA loan.
+It’s your “get out of your purchase contract-free” card if the appraised value doesn’t match the purchase price.
+This means that the seller must return any upfront earnest money you paid when you offered to buy the home.

-An FHA appraisal is valid for 120 days.
-The appraisal can be extended for 30 days in certain scenarios.
+An FHA appraisal is valid for 180 days.

-The FHA assigns a case number to your property once you’re under contract to buy a home or if you’re refinancing your current FHA loan with a new FHA mortgage.
+The FHA assigns a case number to your property once you’re under contract to buy a home, or if you’re refinancing your current FHA loan with a new FHA mortgage.
+You can find your case number on your loan documents or by contacting your lender.